-- 1. Child discusses inappropriate behaviour with the class teacher. - If behaviour continues Verbal warning and a time out in F2 missed playtime in KS1 - 3.
-Teacher and child discuss behaviour individually, in pairs or groups as appropriate.

-- 4. 2nd verbal warnings leads to a loss of playtime (children stand outside) followed by a discussion with Deputy Headteacher. - 5.
+- 1. Child discusses inappropriate behaviour with the class teacher. - 2.
+If behaviour continues Verbal warning / loss of proud cloud dojo and a time out in F2 missed playtime in KS1 - 3.
+Teacher and child discuss behaviour individually, in pairs or groups as appropriate. - 4.
+2nd verbal warnings leads to a loss of playtime (children stand outside) followed by a discussion with Deputy Headteacher/KS1 Leader. - 5.
 3rd Verbal warning leads to playtime being missed (children stand outside) and a discussion with the Headteacher. - 6.
 Child may write a "sorry" letter if appropriate, this can also be used a calming down strategy - 7.
 Class Teacher / Head Teacher to contact parents to discuss behaviour in a supportive role.